-Can you teach me over FaceTime or Skype?
+Can you teach me over FaceTime or Zoom?

 Q. I'm interested.
 What do I do now?

-Second, if learning a practice that has the potential to spark real personal transformation from an artist who has experienced it first hand is meaningful to you, then we schedule an in person meeting.
+A. If learning a meditation practice that has the potential to spark real personal transformation from someone who has experienced it firsthand is meaningful to you, let's schedule a meeting.
 This meeting is a prerequisite to the four day course.